 On Monday December 17, 2018, The Woodworkers Guild of Georgia delivered 50 wooden toy trucks and 60 wooden puzzles to The Children’s Hospital of Atlanta at their Scottish Rite facility.
 All trucks and puzzles bore a brand indicating they were crafted by the Guild.
 The Guild was represented by Gary Fader, Jim Wright and Nuane Neely in presenting the gifts.

 The toy trucks were prepared during two work sessions at Woodcraft and by some individuals working at their home shops.
 The puzzles were cut out on the scroll saws of several members at their home shops.
 Final assembly and finish sanding of the puzzles was done at Woodcraft during a work session as part of our October meeting.
 The Guild is most grateful to all members who participated in crafting the trucks and puzzles.
 We will let you imagine the joy the children received when they were presented these gifts.

 The Life Legacy Box Project is a non-profit organization that seeks to provide hand-crafted wooden “Life Legacy Boxes” to hospice patients and their families to acknowledge a life well spent, facilitate gathering, storing, and passing on their treasured mementos, messages, and to create and share stories for current and future generations.

 In the fall of 2011 Jeff Slaton (Asst.
 Mgr. the Rockler Woodworking and Hardware in Sandy Springs) approached The Woodworkers Guild of Georgia to see if the guild would be interested in becoming a sponsor and contributor to this program.
 The Guild Board unanimously agreed to participate in the meaning full endeavor.
-Over the past two years guild members have built and donated overhold 100 hand-crafted wooden “Life Legacy Boxes” and continue to provide these hand-crafted boxes when needed.
+Over the next two years guild members have built and donated over 100 hand-crafted wooden “Life Legacy Boxes” and continue to provide these hand-crafted boxes when needed.